andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 {% newthought "Pages 19 and 20 of [Gelfand](https://www.goodreads.com/book/show/20328259-algebra)" %} are our first encounter with a _proof_.
 As it's conceptually such a simple bit of arithmetic, it's useful to call out the approach explicitly too.

 The reason I think there's value in detailing the approach explicitly is because the first time I read through it (and worked through it) everything made sense logically, but what didn't click was how I might have arrived at this proof myself.
 Reading it in the order presented made me despair.
 How would I have known to start where Gelfand started?
 How would I have known to then rebalance the expression so that the {% m %}0{% em %} was alone on the right-hand side?
-I would never have figured that out.
-(Immediately followed by a fall into a pit of woe.)
+I would never have figured that out.{% sidenote 'sn-id-whatever' "Immediately followed by a fall into a pit of woe." %}

 ### A Different Perspective - Proof Part One

-Once I climbed back out of my gloom, I focussed on what I did recognise, and there _were_ things to grasp; the fact the problem split in two became very explicit to me, as did the application of the [Distributive Law](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws).{% sidenote 'sn-id-whatever' "Neither of these are hidden, but I've included it here as is just goes to highlight how easy it is to read things and have them "make sense", but still miss key things." %}  That was great, but I still couldn't grasp what must have been the intuitive leap which gave the jumping-off point.
+Once I climbed back out of my gloom, I focussed on what I did recognise, and there _were_ things to grasp; the fact the problem split in two became very explicit to me, as did the application of the [_Distributive Law_](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws).{% sidenote 'sn-id-whatever' "Neither of these are hidden, but I've included it here as is just goes to highlight how easy it is to read things and have them "make sense", but still miss key things." %}  That was great, but I still couldn't grasp what must have been the intuitive leap which gave the jumping-off point.
 Then I realised...

 To prove multiplication of a negative and a positive number, I needed to change this from an expression where this happened into another expression where I wasn't multiplying the negative and positive numbers together, and instead I was doing something else with them, hopefully getting rid of them altogether.